-In 2017, Toronto Hydro successfully connected 27% more new micro-embedded generation facilities than in 2016.
-Of the 158 facilities, the utility completed over 92% of the connections within the five business day standard, which surpassed the industry target of 90% for the fifth consecutive year.
+In 2018, Toronto Hydro successfully connected all 269 new micro-embedded generation facilities within the five business day standard or as otherwise agreed to by the customer and Toronto Hydro.
+The utility completed 100% of the connections on time, consistently surpassing the industry target of 90% for the sixth consecutive year.